 By not offering paid internships, companies miss a chance to interact with potential candidates and talented students who could

 Paid internships attract the attention of lots of students and if companies are not able to give such an offer then many students would not opt for it because either they maybe not interested in it or maybe it will be difficult for them to sustain financially.

 11. No real impact on the organization:

-3. College credits: Make sure if your unpaid internship is eligible for earning some credits.
-Talk with your college and the company regarding this matter.
+Make sure if your unpaid internship is eligible for earning some credits.
+Talk to your college and the company regarding this matter.